Structured outputs with small local models

 Although it’s interesting to know how this works, you will likely not use a library like outlines (or its equivalent) in your application code, but interact with it through an API, and your inference server will call it.

 So why am I telling you this?
-Because it personnally took me some time to understand where constrained decoding happens.
+Because it personally took me some time to understand where constrained decoding happens.
 Actually nothing prevents you from using outlines on the client side but this will just delegate constrained decoding to OpenAI via their structured output API by adding a response_format argument.
 It will also add a few MB of dependencies to your application for nothing (no, that never happened to me…).

 Using small language models